11 Scariest Bath Scenes in Horror Movie History

 The idea of safety within your own home is completely turned on its head here in ‘Nightmare’, as Freddy manifest anywhere he pleases, including within a full tub of water.
 A Nightmare on Elm Street could even be considered a home invasion movie, just one with supernatural elements.
 This bath scene is still seen as one the film’s most iconic, perfectly encapsulates Freddy’s deviancy.

 If you’re looking for the progenitor of the bath attack, look no further than David Cronenberg body horror Shivers, which sees Barbara Steele taking a nice warm bath after a hard days work.
-Only issue is that a parasitic slug is lurking in the plumping.
+The only issue is that a parasitic slug is lurking in the plumping.
 The brown lump, slithers its way up into the clear bathwater and starts to move towards her open legs.
 Implying that the creature entered her body via a certain body cavity, we see Steele thrashing in agony as the parasite invades its new host.
 Cronenberg has always been well known for his body horror films of the 1980’s, but here in his earlier work, his emphasis is on the building tension of the scene.
 Whilst we do not see the creature entering Steele’s body, we get a clear picture of exactly what has played out.

-It’s a scene that is clearly etched onto the minds of many film makers, and it’s hard not to see the similarities between Shivers bathroom attack and many others such as Slither and a Nightmare on Elm Street.
+It’s a scene that is clearly etched onto the minds of many filmmakers, and it’s hard not to see the similarities between Shivers bathroom attack and many others such as Slither and A Nightmare on Elm Street.
 Alfred Hitchcock made showering terrifying, Cronenberg did the same for baths.

 What Lies Beneath (2000)